Everything's Better with Samurai

 - The Wizardry games included samurai and ninja both as enemies and available character classes.
 Both were considered "elite" classes with high requirements for changing to, and both were flat-out superior to plain old fighters.
 Interestingly, Wizardry was also far more popular in Japan than similar game series.

-- In The Elder Scrolls IV Oblivion, the Blades (or rather, the ineffectual royal-guard sub-set) take their armor style from the continent of Akavir, mimicking Remann Cyrodill's original Akavarii bodyguard.
+- In The Elder Scrolls IV: Oblivion, the Blades (or rather, the ineffectual royal-guard sub-set) take their armor style from the continent of Akavir, mimicking Reman Cyrodiil's original Akavari bodyguard.
 Their lavishly decorated armor is highly reminiscent of samurai or ashigaru armor, they fight with katana, and their fortress is a "temple" high in the mountains that looks for all the world like a Japanese castle.
 Keep in mind that the rest of the province Cyrodiil is based off of medieval Europe and the Roman Empire.

 - Touhou Project